Skip to content

 ValueError

-grid argument can only be 'block' or 'cell'
+If grid argument is not 'block' or 'cell'.

 ValueError